aleahfaa/Noughts-and-Crosses/README.md

 <p align="center"><img src="https://upload.wikimedia.org/wikipedia/en/b/ba/Taipei_Medical_University_logo_with_namestyle.svg" style="transform: scale(0.5);"></p>

-<p>This project is computer program developed as part of Final Project for the Programming Languages for Biomedical Engineering class.
+<p>This project is computer program developed as part of Final Project for the Programming Languages for Biomedical Engineering (醫學工程程式語言) class.
 This program is made by <a href="https://github.com/aleahfaa">Iffa Amalia</a>.</p>

 On behalf of: